Higher Ed Glossary

 Version 1.0

-Is the process by which institutions of higher education recognize and transfer academic credits earned by a learner from one institution to another.
-The process is designed to ensure that the credits earned at one institution are accepted by another institution and may be applied toward a degree or program at another institution without unnecessary duplication or loss of credits.
+Process by which institutions of higher education recognize and transfer academic credits earned by a learner from one institution to another.
+Designed to ensure credits earned at one institution are accepted by another institution; may be applied toward a degree or program at another institution without unnecessary duplication or loss of credits.

 Notes: